 The XJ, in contrast, was a revelation.
 It carried over the Cherokee name, but shrunk from a full-size SUV to a compact.
 It used a lightweight unibody construction instead of the classic body-on-frame —which meant the new Cherokee dropped about 1,000 pounds of curb weight versus the previous vehicle while keeping most of the same interior volume.
 The XJ had Jeep's trademark all-terrain capability, but it was maneuverable on the pavement and accessible to a wide range of buyers.

-The XJ Cherokee had a spectacular engine
+The XJ Cherokee had a remarkable engine

 AMC knew how to make an engine.
 In 1987, the XJ Cherokee received the 4.0-liter inline-six, which is one of the best they designed.
 Chrysler then added a fuel-injection system, and the result was legendary.
 That 4.0-liter produced formidable power and torque for the time: 190 horsepower and 225 lb-ft.
 For context, that was about 40 hp and 45 lb-ft over the concurrent Toyota 4Runner.
 The XJ was not a speed demon, but with that torque it was surprisingly quick off the line.